 2012 T1 Awards 2013 T1 Awards 2014 T1 Awards

 Community & Clinical Outcomes Research Pilot (formerly known as the Type 2 Translational Research pilot)

-This funding supports translational research that addresses the gap between what we know and what we do in clinical practice, community health programs, and the development of health policy.
-This includes the development of interventions that require individual, organizational, or system behavior change and their relationship to improvements in health, and comparative effectiveness research.
+This funding supports research that translates knowledge into improvements in clinical practice and community health.
+Funding aids research that addresses the gap between what we know and what we do in practice, as well as the development of interventions that require individual, organizational, or system behavior change.

 Dissemination & Implementation Research Award Program